 I love exploring parts of the UK that I haven’t been too before so when planning our bank holiday get-a-away we decided to head to the New Forest.
 Which despite being pretty much on our doorstep we hadn’t visited before!

-The weather on the Sunday was a bit hit-and-miss, some morning showers and drizzle that were slow to clear.
+The weather on the Sunday was a bit hit-and-miss.
+Some morning showers and drizzle that were slow to clear.
 We decided to head towards the coast at Mudeford.
 Which would have been really lovely if it hadn’t of been blowing a gale!
-We braved a walk along the seafront watching the wind and kite surfers ripping it up on the brisk breeze.
+A bracing walk along the seafront followed, watching the wind and kite surfers ripping it up on the brisk breeze.
 A quick play on the beach and then to the shelter of the cafe for a cuppa!

 From there it was a steady climb towards Linwood.
-We turned off down a bridleway at High Corner to stop for lunch at the High Corner Inn (there seems to be no shortage of good pubs in the New Forest!).
+We turned off down a bridleway at High Corner to stop for lunch at the High Corner Inn.
+There seems to be no shortage of good pubs in the New Forest!
 Which served good quality food and had a lovely beer garden with a play area!
 From High Corner we had to walk the bikes through a sensitive area of heathland (which was a bit boggy in places!) before re-tracing our steps to Frogham.
 Again check out where we went on Strava.